FAQ Surf Teams

 Children can expect to learn basic ocean safety skills (how to identify wave sizes and rip currents), ocean swim skills (how to move with the sea), board handling skills, and surfing skills.
 We help kids improve their skills from wherever they are starting their surfing journey.
 All students move through beginner, intermediate, and advanced skill cards.
 These cards are available for parent viewing upon request.

 What are the instructor to student ratios on the beach and in the water?

-Surf Academy coaches to groms (kids who surf) is 1:5 or better.
-The land ratio is 1:10.
+Surf Academy coaches to groms (kids who surf) is 1:10 or better.
 There are times when we have coaches covering land and water and students are moving through stations, getting technical feedback, and/or being video'd.

 Can my child earn Independent P.E. credit for surfing?

 Yes they can.
-You must fill out the school forms for your child, get their signature, get Head Coach Marion Clark’s information, and turn the forms into the appropriate administrators at your child’s school.
+You must fill out the school forms for your child, get their signature, get Head Coach Marion Clark’s information, and turn the forms into the appropriate administrators at your child’s school by the school's spring time deadline.
 Each school has their own rules for when to turn in the forms, so be sure to talk to the people at your school about deadlines.
-PE surfers MUST attend two of the M-F practices ONLY.
+Please refer to your school's specific required number of minutes needed, and we will help you figure out the amount of practices you should commit yourself to.
 No PE credit is given for Saturday practice.
 Ideally, those groms earning PE credit come to the two afternoon practices so they can earn more than the 200 minutes that are a minimum requirement for ISPE.

 How come they have to run, stretch, and do sit ups and push ups?